 - All advice is not equal.
 The more people you ask, the more likely you’ll get bad advice.
 Is this helpful?

 Being a co-signer on a loan for a person you don’t know is just asking for trouble.
 You would be taking on large risks with no assurance the loan will be paid.
 Therefore, never co-signing a loan gives greater peace of mind.
 (See Proverbs 6:1-5).

 A kindhearted or gracious woman holds on to her honor – it is what she values.
-Men who operate by causing fear in others hold on their wealth – it is what they value.
+Men who operate by causing fear in others hold on to their wealth – it is what they value.
 Notice also the contrast: a single gracious woman and many ruthless men.
-Graciousness is more rare that ruthlessness.
+Graciousness is rarer than ruthlessness.
 Graciousness doesn’t cause others to fear.
 Men tend to use strength to get their way more than women do.